-Any Magic player worth their Black Lotus knows of the fierce Eldrazi creature subtype.
+Any spellcaster worth their Black Lotus knows of the fierce eldrazi creature subtype.
 These mighty behemoths cost massive amounts of mana but enter the field with unparalleled power, toughness, and special abilities.
-Most are colorless, meaning you can put them in any deck, making it hard to predict when your opponent might have tucked one away into their build.
+Most are colorless, meaning you can put them in any deck, making it hard to predict when your opponent might have concealed one in their build.

 10. Kozilek, the Great Distortion

 Some eldrazi, like this version of Kozilek, have unique colorless symbols in their mana cost.
 Unlike regular colorless mana, these symbols must be met by cards that generate them specifically.
 You can do this with several eldrazi who can tap for it, or better yet, with the basic Wastes land.

 The Great Distortion is legendary, adhering to the legend rule where you may only control one at once.
 He arrives as a monstrous 12/12 (twelve power and toughness), though he costs ten mana.
 Beyond his titanic strength, Kozilek offers three benefits.
 When you cast him and have less than seven cards in hand, you draw up to seven, the menace trait means opponents can only block Kozilek with two or more creatures, and Kozilek lets you discard a card to counter a spell that shares the discarded card's CMC.
 The Great Distortion would rank higher except for his specific mana demand, but he's still a worthy addition.